 Welcome to Ausemade… coming to you from the ‘heart of Australia’.

-Now into the last quarter of 2021… and international flights still a dream for many of us, Australians have continued the exploration of our own backyard, despite the border lockdowns.
-For those who can’t explore, a lot of us share what we can through social media and our own websites, as we look into the future to a changed and changing world…
+For those who can’t explore, we share what we can through social media and our own websites, as we look into the future to a changed and changing world…

 As we are based in Alice Springs, our website main focus is on Central Australia, although we will continue to add content about the rest of Australia.
 We have been flat out for the past 12 months and are still working through some great content from our former site to include in the revamp website.

 Our flora and fauna section has been steadily growing so that the next time you are out and about in your travels, instead of what is that flower and what creature is that, you may have already seen information on our site that provides you with the knowledge.

 Our Blogs have entertained and provided us with a variety of stories, insights and topics, with many of our authors sharing a little of themselves with you our readers.
 Our recently published The Definition of Mental Anguish… and Hylaeus mysterium puella… by Gary Taylor provides an insight into the inner character and wonderful Australian humour of the author.
 There is also a blog about Felted Love, that shines a light on a passionate artisan Jane Gillard.
 Whilst DaQua is currently back home in Wales, you can still read her blogs Alice to Auburn – the Audacity of Adventure, and her Autumn Passion poem sent to us whilst in New Zealand, along with the Waitati Wandering.

 Our very first blog Treasures of our Western Bowerbird (July 2020) and sequel Looking forward… (1 January 2021) took us through the making of a bower and the journey we travelled.
 Coming soon is the current state of our bower and the treasures within.